Amazon DynamoDB global tables

 Amazon DynamoDB global tables is a fully managed, serverless, multi-Region, and multi-active database.
 Global tables provide you 99.999% availability, increased application resiliency, and improved business continuity.
 As global tables replicate your Amazon DynamoDB tables automatically across your choice of AWS Regions, you can achieve fast, local read and write performance.

-In the rare event of a single Region failure, there is no need for a database failover as global tables’ multi-active architecture allows customers to read and write to any replica table.
-Global tables also eliminate the difficult work of replicating data between Regions and resolving update conflicts for multi-active workloads.
-In addition, global tables enable your applications to stay highly available even in the rare event of isolation or degradation of an entire Region.
+If your application processing is interrupted in one Region, there is no need for a database failover, as global tables’ multi-active architecture allows customers to read and write to any replica table.
+Global tables also remove the difficult work of replicating data between Regions and resolving update conflicts for multi-Region workloads.

 How it works